bluelightning32/vtk_print_examples/README.md

 VTK has a BSD 3 clause license, and vtkbool is licensed Apache 2.0.

-VTK is designed to have scalar data associated with each vertex, then the mapper would convert that scalar data into colors, which would be applied to the polyhedron faces.
-However, none of the simple mesh generators (cube, cylinder, sphere, etc.) have options to set their color/scalar data.
-There is no existing filter to set the color on a mesh either.
-Even if one wrote a custom filter to do so, vtkbool will overwrite the color/scalar data.
-I have not found a solution to get colored meshes.

 Other missing CAD features:
 * Minkowski sum
 * 3d to 2d projection